A is for Atlantic

 Cape Town has a vibrant nightlife scene, with many bars and clubs catering for all tastes.
 There are dance clubs, trance parties, laid back indie venues, hip and bustling bars… it’s all up to you to decide how you’d like to party in Cape Town!

-O is for outdoors
+O is for the outdoors

 There are few better places in the world to enjoy the great outdoors than Cape Town.
 Cape Town is tucked between mountain and sea, with everything from beaches, forests, and rivers to dramatic cliffs and field of wildflowers.
-You’re never more than a 5 minute drive from some beautiful natural scenery in Cape Town!
+You’re never more than a five minute drive from some beautiful natural scenery in Cape Town!

 P is for penguins